apereo/cas/cas-server-documentation/installation/Webflow-Customization-Sessions.md

 </dependency>
 ```

-The following settings are applicable:

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ### MongoDb Session Replication

 If you don't wish to use the native container's strategy for session replication,
 you can use CAS's support for Mongo session replication.

 This feature is enabled via the following module: